MultiSafepay/docs/content/my-account/api-onboarding.md

 ---
 # How it works

 Via our API, you can create a customized onboarding process for new merchants depending on your business model, e.g. marketplaces, franchises, and crowdfunding platforms.
 This is particularly useful if you are onboarding multiple merchants.

+For more information, see [Onboarding](/onboarding/).

 # 1. Create merchant accounts